Lissone/go-restaurant/README.md

 ## Description

-Projeto para cadastro e controle de pratos de comida italiana, como forma de organizar e informar para o funcionário, ou gestor do estabelecimento a quantidade de pratos ativos no cardápio.
+Project to register and control Italian food dishes.
+As a way to organize and inform the employee or manager of the establishment the amount of active dishes on the menu.

-Utilizado como desafio para migrar o template que estava em Javascript e Class Components para Typescript e Function Components, utlizando hooks.
+Used as a challenge to migrate the template that was in Javascript and Class Components to Typescript and Function Components, using hooks.

-No momento funcionando apenas com uma fake api, para aprimoramento de aprendizado das tecnologias presentes.
+At the moment, working only with a fake api, to improve the learning of present technologies.

 ## Requirements